St. Petersburg Domestic Violence Attorney

 Like any violent crime, domestic violence can carry a hefty cost in legal and social terms.
 However, the greatest impact is at a personal level.
 These charges can potentially be used as “ammunition” in divorce and child custody hearings.
 A plea of “guilty” or “no contest” can be just as devastating to a permanent record as a full-blown conviction.

-Dangers of Plea Bargains
+What are the Dangers of Plea Bargains?

 Even if a person takes a plea bargain to a lesser sentence for a domestic violence offense, he or she still can face life-altering punishments, including: